 Dr. Marco-Rius established the Molecular Imaging for Precision Medicine group at IBEC at the end of 2021.
 The group’s main objective is to detect, identify, and validate biomarkers of disease.
 It focuses on the development of molecular imaging tools to identify abnormalities of cell metabolism in human disease and to predict treatment efficacy.

 Marco-Rius has established a group of postdoctoral fellows, PhD students, and master’s students who work at the forefront of molecular imaging using a technique known as Hyperpolarised Magnetic Resonance (HP-MR), which increases the signal of MR more than 10.000 times.
 This dramatic increase allows the researchers to see molecular processes non-invasively, in situ and in real time, for a wide range of biological systems.
 To do so, a HyperSense polarizer (one of only two in Spain) was installed in the Marco-Rius laboratory.
-The group has already produced proof-of-concept data showing the feasibility of the research projects proposed by Marco-Rius, and more equipment is expected to be acquired in 2022.
+In 2023, a state-of-the-art preclinical nuclear magnetic resonance scanner (MRI) was also installed in Marco-Rius’s laboratory.

-Since joining the programme, Marco-Rius has also filed a patent application with the European Patent Office, and the IBEC spin-off company Vitala Technologies was founded to bring technologies developed by Marco-Rius and collaborators to the market.
+Since joining the programme, Marco-Rius has been awarded a patent by the European Patent Office and has additional patent applications under evaluation.
+The IBEC spin-off company Vitala Technologies was founded to bring technologies developed by Marco-Rius and collaborators to the market. in 2024, Marco-Rius has obtained a Starting Grant from the European Research Council.

 ”la Caixa” Foundation and BIST have had an important role in my training and research career since the beginning.
 I am grateful to be part of this exciting programme, which not only gives a good push forward to my research but also encourages collaboration between institutes and groups to foster a strong scientific community in Barcelona.”